 Rinse, Dry, Insert

-Once the detergent drawer is clean, rinse it with water.
+Once the washing machine drawer is clean, rinse it with water.
 Set the drawer on a towel to air dry before putting it back into the washing machine.

 Why Distilled White Vinegar?